Department : Laparoscopic Urology

 The cause of obstruction is usually a developmental defect of the muscle in this region.
 It can be due to other causes also, such as an abnormal kidney artery in this region producing mechanical obstruction.

 Kidney drains urine in to the bladder via renal pelvis and ureter.
 There can be a narrow segment at the junction of this renal pelvis and ureter in some people by birth.
 This narrow segment blocks the free flow of urine from kidney into the bladder.
 This is termed Pelvic Ureteric Junction Obstruction.
-This block may cause reduction in renal function it left untreated.
-In order to a prevent renal failure later in life PUJO has to be treated at appropriate time without delay.
+This block may cause reduction in renal function if left untreated.
+In order to prevent renal failure later in life PUJO has to be treated at appropriate time without delay.

 Symptoms of Pelvic Ureteric Junction Obstruction ( PUJO )

 Most often it does not produce any symptoms.
 Now a days due to common usage of prenatal USG, PUJ Obstructions are more commonly detected during the anomaly scan done, during 5th week of pregnancy.
 Very rarely it prenatal USG is not done.
 Children present later in life with following symptoms.